vprobon/BIO650/assignment1.md

 > * *Tip*: On the top-right of the results page, select *"Send to"*, then *"File"*.
 You must select the sequences to be in *FASTA* format, as we will use them as input to software that recognizes this format.

 ##### Step 2: Tracing the source(s) of error
 We will perform sequence similarity-based sequence clustering, to identify groups of possible homologous sequences.
-If we assume that proteins in the same cluster have "inherited" the typographical error from an initial misannotated protein, we could potentially identify the source of error (how??).
+If we assume that proteins in the same cluster have "inherited" the typographical error from an initial mis-annotated protein, we could potentially identify the source of error (how??).

 - Computation of all-versus-all protein sequence comparisons.
 For this purpose we will use the [NCBI BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) webserver [13].
     * Use your browser to access the [NCBI BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) page.